varsvars

 No extra dependencies

-The extension bundles the vars language server — no global CLI install required for editor features.
+The extension bundles the vars language server.
+No global CLI install is required for editor features.